zazaian/git-refresh/README.md

 needs to be merged back into master.

 # What it does
-Here's the procedure used for refreshing the branch:
+Here's the procedure used for refreshing the local branch:
 * Check if the given remote name exists.
 If not, exit.
 * Check if the given branch name exists in the local repo.
 If not, exit.
 * Check if the given branch name exists in the remote repo.
 If not, exit.